Gibbo3771/ccpkg/README.md

 Download the installation script by pasting the following command into your computer:
 `wget https://raw.githubusercontent.com/Gibbo3771/ccpkg/main/install.lua`

 Once downloaded, run `install`.
-You are good to go :).
+When asked to enable **global** packages, say yes.
+You can read more about global packages below.
+You're then all set!

 ### Example